On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison: Introduction

 The problem of preference learning has been an active research topic in the past years.
 Brochu et. al \cite{Brochu2007} studied active preference learning with Gaussian processes used to model preference function and expected improvement criterion as acquisition function for efficient data collection.
 A good overview of preference learning using Gaussian processes and further references are presented in \cite{brochu2010tutorial}.
 Gonz\'{a}lez et. al \cite{gonzalez2017a} studied the problem of preferential Bayesian optimization of a black-box function with duelling bandits.
 In their work an unknown function is also modeled using Gaussian processes and considered acquisition strategies included expected improvement and duelling-Thompson sampling.
+Petrus et. al \cite{Petrus2020} studied the preference learning problem by incorporating expert knowledge, where the feedback provided to the agent is optimal projection information provided by the experts, and thus is purely instructive.
 Another direction of preference function modeling was taken in \cite{cox_parametric_2017}, where parametric user preference models were proposed.
 In their work, Thompson sampling together with Bayesian approximate inference was used to learn the user preferences and cumulative value of the preference function was used to assess the learning performance.
 It was shown that parametric approach could outperform preference function models based on Gaussian processes.
 Remarkably, in situations with preference learning, the optimal user preferences as well as the corresponding value of the preference function are unknown.
 Therefore, in the approaches based on the expected improvements, the current estimate of the user preference function for the optimal preference is used as a ground truth, which need not be close to the actual user preference.
 Hence, the procedure does not guarantee convergence to the true preference.
 Duelling approaches only take into account the second order statistics for defining acquisition strategies.
 Moreover, performance metrics such as expected improvement, valuation function or Copeland score do not guarantee convergence to the optimum.

 In Bayesian optimization literature, other alternatives for acquisition functions were proposed that included entropy search (ES) \cite{Hennig2012EntropySF} and predictive entropy search (PES) \cite{Lobatob2014} approaches.
 ES-based acquisition function, however, relies on the entropy reduction relative to the uniform distribution and thus does not guarantee efficient exploration of the search space and correct localization of the user preferences.
 PES approach aims at exploring the data points that provide the highest information gain about location of the global maximum of some unknown function.
 Similar to ES and PES approaches, we study the problem of the preference learning from the information-theoretic perspective.
 While our approach results into the acquisition function similar in form to the PES one, it is conceptually very different.
 We provide theoretical foundation for the optimal agent strategy that combines both preference learning and data acquisition, and propose corresponding performance measure.
 Instead of using estimates of unobservable preference function values, we concentrate on the information provided in the user responses, in order to steer the learning process.
 The proposed performance measure can be efficiently used to evaluate the learning performance in the absence of true user preference information.